-Learn about healthcare as health promotion – this is the future.
+Physicians and other faculty speakers encouraged the audience to think of healthcare as health promotion – this is the future.
 To succeed, healthcare practitioner groups of the future will need to be both the insurer and the provider of healthcare delivery, thus aligning financial incentives.
 They will be “full stack”, i.e. the patients’ primary care provider, specialist care provider, and emergency room, all in one.
 They will prevent and reverse chronic disease using food, movement and relationships that include health coaching and classes, medical care via video apps, and email.
 The idea is to help patients get off most or all of their meds and remain healthy thereafter.

 Conference Medical Director: Shipra Bansal, MD

 - Recognize the links between diet, general health and chronic diseases such as cancer, coronary heart disease, diabetes and obesity.